xuyanMax/phrases/doc/phrase.md

 _As in all major sport organizations, our athelets and their entourages are aware of their responsibilities to respect FINA regulations and not to use FINA events to make personal statements and gestures._

-## Li Peng

-_Hu Jintao, who is not in Beijing, sent a wreath to express his condolences_

-_At the Babaoshan Revolutionary Cemetery, President Xi Jinping, Premier Li Keqiang and other members of the Standing Committee of the Political Bureau of the Communist Party of China Central Committee — Li Zhanshu, Wang Yang, Wang Hu­ning, Zhao Leji, Han Zheng — as well as Vice-President Wang Qishan and former president Jiang Zemin, stood in silent tribute and bowed three times in front of the former premier's body on Monday morning.
-They also extended their condolences to Li's family._

-_Li was extolled in an obituary issued by the central authorities as "an excellent Party member, a time-tested and loyal Communist soldier, and an outstanding proletarian revolutionary, statesman and leader of the Party and the State"._